SamyMechiche/guess_the_movie/README.md

 - Type your guess and press Enter
 - Press ESC to pause the game
 - Use the "HINT" button to get clues
-- Use the "SKIP" button to pass (limited use)
+- Use the "SKIP" button to pass

 ## 🎨 Themes